Form 3922: How to Report Your ESPP Stock Sale Correctly

 The Role of Form 3922 in Tax Reporting

-The IRS uses Form 3922 to track ESPP stock transfers and ensure taxes are calculated correctly.
-It lists the purchase date, price paid per share, and the stock’s fair market value at acquisition.
-These figures determine taxable income when shares are sold.
+Form 3922 is used to track ESPP stock transfers. the Form includes the purchase date, price per share, and the stock’s fair market value at acquisition.
+These determine taxable income when shares are sold.

 Keep this document with other records like sale confirmations.
 Matching Form 3922 details with brokerage statements simplifies tax return preparation and ensures compliance.